Terence-D/GamingInterfaceClientAndroid/README.md

 * Supports practically any game
 * More features to be worked on!

-Check the Wiki link at the top for more information on how to use.
+Check the Wiki here https://github.com/Terence-D/GamingInterfaceClientAndroid/wiki for more information.
 Any issues please add to the Issue tracker, or contact me at support [ a]t coffeeshopstudio.ca